Wider Role Activities

 Shettleston Energy Advice (SEA)

-For some time the Association has been concerned about the estimated 41% of Shettleston households that are in fuel poverty [ie. households that spend more than 10% of their income on fuel bills] and in 2012 successfully applied for Climate Challenge Funding to establish a local energy advice project.
-The SEA advisors visit residents in their home to advise them on ways to improve their energy efficiency and decrease their bills.
-The team can also give information on any grants or subsidies that are currently available.
+An estimated 41% of Shettleston households are in fuel poverty ie. they spend more than 10% of their income on fuel bills.
+The Association aims to do all it can to ensure people can afford to heat their homes adequately and since 2012 has delivered a local energy advice project, the SEA project.
+The SEA energy advisor visits residents in their home to advise them on ways to improve their energy efficiency and decrease their bills and can also give information on any grants or subsidies that are currently available.
 The project is open to all Shettleston residents, irrespective of tenure.

 Shettleston Community Growing Project (SCGP)

 SHA responded to a demand from local people who were keen to see a community allotment in the Shettleston area.
 The Association made land available for the allotment site and provided staff support to develop the project, alongside community partners and Glasgow City Council.
-Funding was secured from the Climate Challenge Fund to establish the SCGP site at Eckford Street, which opened in spring 2011.
-Since then, the SCGP has expanded into adjacent derelict ground, has established a community and wildlife garden, has provided over 50 local residents with raised beds in which to grow vegetables and has rolled out a gardening club for children – the Smelly Welly Club.
+Funding was secured to establish the SCGP site at Eckford Street, which opened in spring 2011.
+Since then, the SCGP has expanded into adjacent derelict ground and now offers a total of 50 raised bed growing spaces for local residents to grow vegetables.
+The site also includes a community garden and wildlife garden complete with pond.

-Each August the Eckford Street site hosts a Family Fun Day, run jointly by the Association and the SCGP.
+Each August the SCGP site hosts a Family Fun Day, run jointly by the Association and the SCGP.
 Always falling on the last Sunday before the start of the autumn school term, the event is hugely popular with Shettleston and Tollcross residents.

 Fuse Youth Café